Zurück zum Blog

 Needless to say, PHP is a very powerful language.
 For example, a PHP file can contain both HTML tags and frontend (client-side) scripts – JavaScript being one of them.

-In terms of popularity, PHP backs up some of the most popular websites across multiple categories, including e-commerce (Magento, Prestashop), CMS (WordPress, Joomla), social networks (Facebook, Digg), and others.
+In terms of popularity, PHP powers some of the most visited websites across categories such as eCommerce (Magento, PrestaShop), CMS (WordPress, Joomla), social networks (Facebook, Digg), and more.

 Finally, there is one more thing to address, and it has something to do with the popular, brazen notion that something is experiencing a steep decline after years of ‘usurping’ the spotlight.
 It’s about the question “Is PHP dying?”, and the answer is: a resounding no. Today, at least 80% of websites use PHP in one way or another, so that should answer that.